vvidovic/courseragdproject/CodeBook.md

 * activity names and subject ids are added into merged data set
 * all features except standard deviation and mean were descarded
 * resulted data were agregated by activity and subject to calculate average of each variable
+* variable names (except of activity_name and subject_id) were were cleaned from parenthesis and suffix "-avg" was added to them to clear that values were aggregated average values